 Sprayed in polyurethane has a big advantage in that all of the small spaces and joints of the door panels are insulated.
 The foam has such a tight fit that it actually increases the rigidity and durability of the garage door.
 Urethane insulated doors generally carry R-10 to R-18 ratings based on overall door thickness.
 The maximum R-value on a 2″ thick garage door is 18, while some 1.5″ thick doors have ratings near R-10.

 Unlike polyurethane insulation which is injected into the door cavity, polystyrene insulation comes in the form of a rectangular foam sheet panel.
 Since it comes in a pre-formed shape it leaves small air pockets and is less dense than urethane.
-Most builder grade garage door have exposed styrofoam polystyrene insulation with ratings of R-4 to R-8.
+Most builder grade garage doors have exposed Styrofoam polystyrene insulation with ratings of R-4 to R-8.

 Types of Insulation Kits

-Reflective insulation is recognized by its reflective aluminum foil backer.
-This type of insulation is a decent choice for garage doors in extremely hot climates as it reflects radiant heat – up to 90%.
+Recognized by its reflective aluminum foil backer, this type of insulation is a decent choice for garage doors in extremely hot climates as it reflects radiant heat – up to 90%.
 If you don’t mind the inside of your garage door looking like NASA space equipment, this is the kit for you.

 Tools & Materials Needed